CodyBontecou/blog/content/innovation-in-broadcasting.md

 draft: false
 backgroundColor:
 created_at: 2024-10-31T13:54
-last_modified: 2024-11-09T21:19
+last_modified: 2024-11-09T23:38
 ---

-**Those with the greatest ability to communicate their intentions tend to get the greatest number of followers.**
+Those with the greatest ability to communicate their intentions tend to get the greatest number of followers.

-# Part of communication is broadcasting.
+Part of communication is broadcasting.
 The further your message goes, the more likely you are to find a potential follower.

 The ability to communicate to people of other languages in other countries is an interesting area.